satuelisa/StatisticalLearning/README.md

 of an article and the style of scientific writing in computational sciences.

-Do **not** try to fit everything you did during the semestes into the article.
+Do **not** try to fit everything you did during the semester into the article.
 Be smart and use what you learned in later homeworks to improve upon the results you obtained in earlier ones instead of just copying and pasting homework fragments together.
-It is recommendable to include a comparison of techniques instead of just one technique, but try to not exxagerate on how many techniques to include.
+It is recommendable to include a comparison of techniques instead of just one technique, but try to not exaggerate on how many techniques to include.
 It is especially interesting if you manage to combine two or more techniques into a novel adaptation for your particular situation.